-Any of 3 pathogenic mechanisms can cause hypophosphatemia.
+Any of the following three pathogenic mechanisms can cause hypophosphatemia:

 Inadequate phosphate intake alone is an uncommon cause of hypophosphatemia.
 The ease of intestinal absorption of phosphate coupled with the ubiquitous presence of phosphate in almost all ingested food substances ensures that daily phosphate requirements are more than met by even a less-than-ideal diet.

 Hypophosphatemia is most often caused by long-term, relatively low phosphate intake in the setting of a sudden increase in intracellular phosphate requirements such as occurs with refeeding.
 Intestinal malabsorption can contribute to inadequate phosphate intake, especially if coupled with a poor diet.
 Although generally not essential for adequate phosphate absorption, vitamin D deficiency can contribute to hypophosphatemia by failing to stimulate phosphate absorption in cases of poor dietary ingestion.
 Case reports also document patients developing hypophosphatemia due to excessive use of antacids, particularly calcium-, magnesium-, or aluminum-containing antacids.